openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 87 - Insuree Enquiry Field`

-By typing in a valid insurance­­­­­­­ number and pressing the enter key or clicking on the green search button, a pop-up will appear (:ref:`image87`), providing a photo of the insuree and information about the current policy or policies covering of the insuree.
+By typing in a valid insurance­­­­­­­ number and pressing the enter key or clicking on the green search button, a pop-up will appear (:ref:`Image 87<image87>`), providing a photo of the insuree and information about the current policy or policies covering of the insuree.

 The Information includes the following: